This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 It would seem that 75-100 years is just long enough for the generations who remember our food and farming traditions to die, so that we younger people—dependent on the industrial food system since birth—have no food roots, no customs to pass on, and no memory of how to raise, harvest and prepare healthy food in sustainable ways.

-The good news is sustainably-raised, grass-fed animal products are available in most parts of the country now, and the number of sustainable small farms providing these wholesome foods continues to grow every year in response to the burgeoning demand.
+The good news is that sustainably-raised, naturally-fed animal products are available in most parts of the West now, and the number of sustainable small farms providing these wholesome foods continues to grow every year in response to the burgeoning demand.
+And more and more people are learning to cook from scratch and studying traditional food preparation and preservation.

 Quality is Everything

-We get grass-fed, antibiotic and hormone-free, local beef from the farmer’s market and as part of our CSA share.
-You can also find small farms producing grass-fed eggs, meat or dairy in your area at EatWild.com.
+You can also find small farms producing pasture-raised eggs, meat or dairy in your area at EatWild.com or LocalHarvest.org.
 Another good place to find clean animal foods is through online retailers like U.S. Wellness Meats and Vital Choice Seafood.

 Because cattle, pigs and chickens raised on pasture get plenty of exercise, sunshine and pesticide-free forage naturally inoculated with healthy probiotic bacteria, they tend to be naturally healthy and free of disease.
 And raising livestock holistically on pastures that can’t be used for crops is actually beneficial to the environment, too.

-Pasture-raised animal foods also contain lots of cancer-preventing, heart-healthy Omega-3s, and are rich dietary sources of cancer-fighting, weight-reducing Conjugated Linoleic Acid (CLA).
+Naturally-raised animal foods also contain lots of heart-healthy Omega-3s, taurine and carnitine, and are rich dietary sources of cancer-fighting, weight-reducing Conjugated Linoleic Acid (CLA).
 Industrial grain-fed animal foods, in contrast, contain much more Omega-6s than are healthy to consume, which can contribute to nutritional deficiency and inflammation in the body.

 For example, compared to industrial eggs, pasture raised eggs have: